rolwin100/rolwinreevan_gatsby_blog/content/2020-04-08-why-I-migrated-my-website-from-worpress-to-gatsby?/index.md

 ## Then What's Gatsby ?

 Gatsby is a static page generator that takes data from various data sources and produces `graphql` API's that can be consumed by the frontend and once the build is taken the static pages are generated for the dynamic data.
 More over it's a framework built on top of `ReactJS` that takes care of lot of challenges while building `react` application.
 The most common data source that I use is transforming the markdowns into graphql data using the `gatsby-transformer-remark` plugin.
-Gatsby can also take data from sources like Wordpress and other CMS like drupal, contentful, etc.
+Gatsby can also take data from sources like Wordpress and other CMS like drupal, contentful, etc. In short Gatsby’s data plugin ecosystem lets you build sites with the data you want — from one or many sources: get data from SaaS services, headless CMSs, APIs, databases, your file system, and more directly into your pages using GraphQL .

 ![](./gatsby-deploy.png)

-Even gatsby has a lot of plugins that can be used for various other purposes.
+Gatsby has a lot of plugins that can be used for various other purposes.
 But you need to be a bit of a coding geek to work with `gatsby`.

 ## Why I migrated to gatsby?